Louise Aronson’s “After” (NMW 2009)

 Louise Aronson of San Francisco, CA has won the 24th New Millennium Flash Fiction Prize for “After.”

-She will receive $1,000, a certificate to document the success, and publication online and in print.
+She will receive $1,000 and publication online and in print.

-“Every day, the media announces the latest number of dead American service-persons as if that figure is the best and most accurate benchmark of war-related losses.
-I wrote this story to offer a small glimpse of the larger and far more disturbing picture, in which both death and the American experience of the war are just fractions of the whole.”
+A NOTE FROM THE AUTHOR: “Every day, the media announces the latest number of dead American service-persons as if that figure is the best and most accurate benchmark of war-related losses.
+I wrote this story to offer a small glimpse of the larger and far more disturbing picture, in which both death and the American experience of the war are just fractions of the whole.” –Louise Aronson

 At the Rock Creek State Veterans Home where some people come and go but most come and stay, Rodney Brown, a.k.a.
 A-Rod, nudges the bible off the edge of his bed.
 It hits the floor with a slam and across the room, K.C.’s eyes open, scan, then roll up, and he says, “Shit, man, not again.
 What the fuck time is it anyway?”